foqrul1/obsidian-notes/Kubarnetes/what is Kubarnetes.md

 #Microservice: you have to use different software for different service also use different db.

-#Scale Horizontally behind a load balancer: if you have heavy
+#Scale Horizontally/Vertically behind a load balancer: if you have heavy traffic in your server. to reduce traffic you can do 2 things, first upgrade no. of CPU, Memory to reduce traff

-#Scale Vertically behind a load balancer: